servicecatalog/documentation/GettingStarted.md

 * Login to the administration portal using the `supplier` credentials.

 * Go to `Technical service --> Export service definition` to take a look at the sample service.
 You find detailed information on technical services in the [Technology Provider Guide](https://github.com/servicecatalog/documentation/blob/ESCM/Manuals/TechProv.pdf).
+Since the sample service is the basis for provisioning an OpenStack instance, it makes use of the Asynchronous Provisioning Platform (APP) and the OpenStack service controller.
+For details on the controller, refer to the [OpenStack Integration](https://github.com/servicecatalog/documentation/blob/ESCM/Manuals/OSIntegration.pdf) manual.

 * Go to `Marketable service --> Update service` to take a look at the sample service published to the marketplace.
 You find detailed information on marketable services in the [Supplier Guide](https://github.com/servicecatalog/documentation/blob/ESCM/Manuals/Supplier.pdf).